 Some criminals will connect a scanner that copies bank card information to ATMs.
 Additionally, these devices have a covert camera that can read pin codes, making it simple for them to obtain your information.

-A cybercriminal can check the dark web to discover if someone is selling specific personal information if they need access to it in order to hijack accounts and conduct illicit transfers.
+A cybercriminal can search the dark web to determine if someone sells certain personal information.
+They do this to steal accounts and make illegal transfers.

-Since public Wi-Fi typically has weak security, scammers can use it to listen in on other connected devices.
-A hacker might be able to intercept and steal the entered credentials if someone conducts a banking transaction.
+Since public Wi-Fi typically has weak security, hackers can use it to listen in on other connected devices.
+A scammer might be able to intercept and steal the entered credentials if someone conducts a banking transaction.